scaleoutsean/ibm-block-csi-driver/santricity/README.md

 ```

 ## Snapshot Support

+Upstream (IBM Block Driver CSI) does not implement Volume Group Snapshots as of v1.13.2.
+Therefore, only individual volume snapshots are currently available in this patch.

 For snapshot provisioning and deletion to work, make sure that Kubernetes external snapshotter CRDs, Snapshot Controller, and an appropriate `VolumeSnapshotClass` are installed in your cluster.